T12z/TCNopen/trdp/spy/README.txt

 U S A G E
 =========

 On Linux, use your distribution's package manager to install wireshark or wireshark-qt.
+Make sure libqt5xml5 is also installed (today, I built against 5.11.3, other 5.x should also work).
 On Windows, download from [1].
+The extra QT-Lib is provided in the subfolder win64.
-If it happens to be a version of 2.6.* or 3.0.*, you may be lucky with the pre-compiled plugin-libraries, go (Linux):
+If Wireshark happens to be a version of 2.6.* or 3.0.*, you may be lucky with the pre-compiled plugin-libraries, go (Linux):

 cp   plugins/2.6/epan/trdp_spy.so   ~/.local/lib/wireshark/plugins/2.6/epan/
 cp   plugins/3.0/epan/trdp_spy.so   ~/.local/lib/wireshark/plugins/3.0/epan/

 Or copy with a file manager of your choice.
-On Windows, obviously, take the *.dll files. (see ./win64/readme.txt) Now, when you start wireshark, check in the [Help]-menu --> About Wireshark and open the [Plugins] tab.
+On Windows, obviously, take the *.dll files instead. (see ./win64/readme.txt) Now, when you start wireshark, check in the [Help]-menu --> About Wireshark and open the [Plugins] tab.
 Somewhere in the middle there should be trdp_spy.so.
 If not, check the [Folder] tab if your wireshark expects user-plugins somewhere else.

 Again, to make the most of the Wireshark Dissector, provide your trdp-xml file in [Edit]->Preferences->Protocols->TRDP.
 If it cannot dissect your capture data, then you most probably have an issue in that xml file, e.g. buggy XML syntax, misspelled trdp-type or logical errors.
+If the problem persists, check again, just more thoroughly ;)

+Within that preference page you can also check whether integer/real values are display scaled, according to the xml description or raw.
+This also has an effect, when you filter for a certain value.
+E.g., for an INT32 with scale=0.001: trdp.pdu.PressureType.current < 9.21 instead of trdp.pdu.PressureType.current < 9210

+** Warning **
+DO NOT CHANGE THE TRDP-PREFERENCES, while a specific display filter on a TRDP-PDU is in use.
+It will crash Wireshark and you will loose your capture data if it was not saved.
+Reloading of filters at use is just not supported.
+Please clear the display filter first and you should be good.

+** How to filter **

+Currently you can filter on a value of a named Element in a named Dataset (trdp.pdu.datasetName.elementName).
+If a Dataset has no name (and only then), its number can be used.
+For example, select a TRDP packet of your favour, expand the PDU / dataset tree and click on the element of your interest.
+In the status bar of Wireshark you will see more information on the element, such as the type, scaling, unit, offset, and especially the name, you can use for filtering.
+You can cascade filter with '&&' and '||' at your pleasure.
+A filter string that matches will always select the whole packet, obviously.
+So in a complex large packet, you still have to find the matching value.
+You cannot filter on hierarchy or on array indices.
+However, you can filter on a Dataset.Element combined with '&&'-operator and the existence of the parenting datasets, E.g., trdp.pdu.PressureType.current < 9.0 && trdp.pdu.BrakeType.pressure where the Dataset "BrakeType" has an element named "pressure" of dataset-type "PressureType".
+However, this string will also match, if PressureType occurs at different locations in the Dataset hierarchy and ANY of those matches the value -- not just the one under the BrakeType.

+PS The old filter syntax of trdp-type, e.g., trdp.INT32, is NOT supported anymore.

+** Coloring Hint **
+By default wireshark's coloring rules paint packets with low TTL value red (ie. local TRDP packets).
+You can change or deactivate this rule in [Menu::View]->Coloring Rules->"TTL low or unexpected".
+I did, it freaked me out.

 B U I L D I N G